 Humans are creatures of habits.
 Especially when it comes to security.
-Which makes it unsurprising that the virus-prone PC user wants anti-virus software to protect their iPhone or Android smartphone.
+Which makes it unsurprising that virus-fearing PC users ask us all the time: “Do phones need antivirus software too?”

-The current version, Microsoft Windows 10, is primarily designed for the shared use of resources.
-The Windows Registry plays a central role, and users are still installing programs directly, despite the app store.
+For example, Microsoft Windows 10, is primarily designed for the shared use of resources.
+The Windows Registry plays a central role, and users still like to install programs directly, despite the app store.

 However, smartphone operating systems are built according to the so-called sandbox system.
 This means that each app has its own individual area including memory space.

 This kind of architecture means that an iPhone virus or an Android virus has a really hard time infecting the operating system.